couchbaselabs/agent-catalog/README.md

-# rosetta
+# agent-catalog

-User facing repository for all things rosetta (tooling around agent workflows).
+User facing repository for all things agent-catalog (tooling around agent workflows).

 ## Building From Source